Crowan: Notable buildings and antiquities

 Manor Mill is an ancient mill used for grinding corn until 1946.
 It then became a pottery and later still a weaving mill.

 Mining

 Crowan was formerly a mining parish with thousands employed in the mines.
 By 1880 all the mines had shut and Polcrebo still had a steam-engine in good condition.
 Other mines included Binner Downs, Crenver, West Treasury, Wheal Abraham, Wheal Strawberry and Wheal Treasury.
 Financed by a London company, shafts were sunk and old levels extended at Polcrebo in 1884, with tin-ore accumulating at the surface.

+Cornish wrestling

+Cornish wrestling tournaments, for prizes, were held at Clowance House.

+Joe Williams, originally from Crowan, emigrated to mine in Australia in the mid-1800s.
+He won the Cornish wrestling championship of Australia, gaining the championship belt and a large gold cup.